 (Total Attributed Conversions / Total Measured Clicks) * 100

 Furthermore, know that CRO is not a magical fix; it is just a formula to improve your website.
-Even if your website is conversion rate optimized, you still need to provide differentiated value to obtain more and loyal customers.
+Even if your website is conversion rate optimized, you still need to provide differentiated value to obtain more loyal customers.

-Because quality is more important than quantity in acquiring customers, finding the right customer for your business helps you to achieve your goals better than getting lots of customers.
+Because quality is more important than quantity in acquiring customers, finding the right customer for your business helps you to achieve your goals better than getting lots of inactive customers.
 CRO offers you the ability to understand customer insights and their language.

 It is cost-effective because you will probably pay for traffic to your website, and a high rate of conversion means a better return on investment.

-By figuring out how to get a higher conversion rate, you will have most of your acquisition efforts, high ROI, without incorporating new customers into the play.
+By figuring out how to get a higher conversion rate, you will have most of your acquisition efforts, high ROI, without incorporating new customers into play.

 CRO enables growth without running out of resources and with an increased number of customers because it has the power of turning browsers into potential customers.

-You will have happy customers due to their pleasant user experience on your website; hence, CRO studies on what works on your website and how to expand on it.
-Satisfied customers, on the other hand, will engage with your brand more, bringing you the success of reaching business goals.
+You will have happy customers due to their pleasant user experience on your website; hence, CRO studies what works on your website and how to expand on it.
+Satisfied customers, on the other hand, will engage with your brand more, bringing you the success of reaching your business goals.

 It provides a defense against the limited patience of users because, with CRO, you will able to provide what users want and expect from your website.